Skip to content

 Preprocessing

-The NLP pipeline
+The pipeline concept in NLP

 Like with many other complex problems, in NLP, it makes sense to break the problem that needs to be solved down into several sub-problems.
 This step-by-step processing is also referred to as a pipeline.
 Using a pipeline and breaking down an NLP problem into different steps offers several advantages that contribute to the overall efficiency and effectiveness of the NLP process: